shafaq/angel_investors/README.md

-This is a  Python/Scrapy project that gets the information for the investors from a It also uses Selenium-webdriver to get the dynamic parts of the page.
+Scrapy is an efficent framework for webscraping.
+This is a Scrapy/Python project to get data of investors from https://angel.co/people/investors.
+The sample data which is pulled is given in sample.csv.